verheyefrancesco/cordova-plugin-actionpanel/README.md

-# CameraAttachment Plugin for Cordova/PhoneGap 3.0 (iOS and Android)
+# ActionPanel Plugin for Cordova/PhoneGap 3.0 (iOS and Android)

 ## Installation